localstack/docs/content/en/user-guide/ci/circle-ci/index.md

     executor: localstack/default
     steps:
       - run:
-          name: Configure Localstack
+          name: Configure LocalStack
           command: echo 'export DEBUG=1' >> "$BASH_ENV"
 ...
 ```

 ### Configuring a CI key

-To enable LocalStack Pro+, you need to add your LocalStack CI API key to the project's environment variables.
+To enable LocalStack Pro+, you need to add your LocalStack CI key to the project's environment variables.
 The LocalStack container will automatically pick it up and activate the licensed features.

 Go to the [CI Key Page](https://app.localstack.cloud/workspace/ci-keys) page and copy your CI key.